-- 1. In many instances, if the application is for someone over 18, you will need the applicant there to identify themself and to give permission for you to speak on their behalf; - 2.
-You will need the details of the applicant's financial information (names of bank accounts, amounts in each account, type and amount/value of other resources like savings bonds and stocks);
+- 1. You will need the young adult applicant there to identify themself and to give permission for you to speak on their behalf. - 2.
+You will need the details of the child's financial information (names of bank accounts, amounts in each account, type and amount/value of other resources like savings bonds and stocks);